shikokuchuo/nanonext/README.md

 Installation from source requires ‘cmake’.

-A pre-release version of ‘libnng’ v1.6.0 (722bf46) and the latest release of ‘libmbedtls’ v3.2.1 are downloaded and built automatically during package installation.
+A pre-release version of ‘libnng’ v1.6.0 (722bf46) is included within the package sources and built automatically during installation.
+This version includes features implemented specifically for ‘nanonext’ and is not yet available in system repositories.

-Setting `Sys.setenv(NANONEXT_SYS=1)` will cause installation to attempt use of a system ‘libnng’ and ‘libmbedtls’ installed in `/usr/local` instead.
-This allows use of custom builds of ‘libnng’ (722bf46 or newer) and ‘libmbedtls’ (v2.5.0 or newer).

-System libraries are not used by default as versions currently in system repositories are not new enough to support this version of nanonext.
+A system installation of ‘libmbedtls’ will be used where detected in the usual filesystem locations (MbedTLS v2 and v3 are supported).
+Otherwise, v3.2.1 release will be downloaded and built automatically during installation.

+‘INCLUDE_DIR’ and ‘LIB_DIR’ environment variables may be set prior to package install to specify a custom location for ‘libmbedtls’.

 #### Windows

-For R \>= 4.2 using the ‘rtools42’ toolchain, selecting source installation will allow the library sources to be downloaded and built as on Unix-alikes.
+For R \>= 4.2 using the ‘rtools42’ toolchain, ‘libnng’ v1.6.0 (722bf46)
+will be built from the package sources and ‘libmbedtls’ v3.2.1 will be downloaded and built automatically during installation.

-For previous R versions, pre-compiled ‘libnng’ v1.6.0 (722bf46) and ‘libmbedtls’ v3.2.1 libraries are downloaded and used instead.
+For previous R versions, pre-compiled ‘libnng’ v1.6.0 (722bf46) and ‘libmbedtls’ v3.2.1 libraries are downloaded and used for installation instead.

 [« Back to ToC](#table-of-contents)